RoycejChan/RoycejChan/README.md

-### <div align="center">"I'm Royce, a self-taught developer 👨‍💻, currently focused on building my expertise and gaining professional experience in the field.
+### <div align="center">"I'm Royce, a developer 👨‍💻, currently focused on building my expertise and gaining professional experience in the field.
 I am working towards honing my skills for the challenges ahead."</div>

 - 🔭 I’m currently working on learning React Native, data structures and algorithms

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to web developement and related technologies

 - ⚡ Fun fact: I occasionally go crabbing, camping, and hiking